Will the charges be dismissed if the victim fails to appear in court?

 A witness’s out-of-court statements are called “hearsay;” however, there are more than 20 exceptions to the hearsay rule, and the prosecution might seek to introduce the complainant’s statements to police, 911, medical professionals, family, and others as evidence of the defendant’s guilt.
 A defense lawyer’s role is to legally challenge the prosecution and prevent the government’s use of hearsay and circumstantial evidence.

-What evidence can be used if the victim fails to appear for trial?
+What evidence can the prosecutor use if the victim fails to appear for trial?

 If the victim or complainant fails to appear in court, the prosecution’s best evidence is the testimony of third-party witnesses.
 For example, say a husband and wife get into a physical altercation at a family reunion.
 The wife wants the charges dismissed and refuses to appear in court.
 The prosecution can proceed by issuing a subpoena to anyone who witnessed the incident.